DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 1. Research the metrics supported by the integration and consider grouping them in relevant categories.
 Important metrics that are key to the performance and overview of the integration should be at the top.

-    In the Mongo dashboard example, metrics are grouped by `Throughput`, `Resource saturation`, `Resource utilization`, and `Performance & Errors`.

 1. Ensure good design by keeping labels and widgets aligned with consistent spacing and reasonable size.
-   The suggested separation between widgets is:

-    - 2 grid units between different categories
-    - 1 grid unit between graphs of the same category

 ### Logos

 Integration logos should be placed at the top-left of the dashboard and centered on the [image widget](https://docs.datadoghq.com/dashboards/widgets/image/).

-!!! tip
-    Suggested height for logos is around 12 grid units.
+The suggested height for logos is around 12 grid units.

 ### Labels

-Labels are created from the widget type [Notes & Links](https://docs.datadoghq.com/dashboards/widgets/note/).
+Labels are created from the [Notes & Links](https://docs.datadoghq.com/dashboards/widgets/note/) widget type.

 #### Metric Categories
 Labels are used to divide the screenboard in visually comprehensive sections.

 - Category labels have gray backgrounds to contrast with the board and widgets.
-- Keep text at 18px, horizontally centered.
+- Text is 18px and horizontally centered.

+    !!! important
         Do not use bold or all capitalized letters because it can make the dashboard harder to read.

-- Horizontal labels should be kept above the graphs and be the length of the entire section.
+- Horizontal labels should be kept above the graphs and its width should be the length of the entire section.
-See the `Throughput` or `Resource saturation` labels in the Mongo dashboard.

-    If the label is vertical, keep the label to the left of the graphs and it's length should be the height the graphs.
+- For vertical labels, keep the label to the left of the section and its length should be the height the graphs.
 Enable the right pointer to properly convey the direction of the section.
-See `Resource utilization` or `Performance & Errors` labels in the Mongo dashboard.

 - If there is a corresponding Datadog blog post, category names should be linked to the relevant section of the article.

 #### Subcategories
 With large sections of metric widgets, use subcategory labels to provide additional context.
-Some subcategory examples are grouping reads and writes metrics.
+An example subcategory is grouping reads and writes metrics.

-- Subcategoy labels have blue backgrounds.
+- Subcategory labels have blue backgrounds.
-- Text is 16px, horizontally centered.
+- Text is 16px and horizontally centered.
 - Subcategory labels have the same rules as [metric category labels](./dashboards.md#metric-categories).

 #### Notes